intel/openvino-drl-training-demo/README.md

 ![Screenshot](4_n.png)

-The goal of our gym environment is for our robot to learn to navigate to the postion of the red spehere using vision.
+The goal of our gym environment is for our robot to learn to navigate to the postion of the blue object using perception

 The state is the robot' end effector's x,y position.